Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints: Notes on NLTE ionization modeling

-Figure~\ref{fig:Density_structure} highlights the two strongest functional dependencies in the electron-density.
+Figure~\ref{fig:Density_structure} highlights the two strongest functional dependencies in the electron density.
 Firstly, the homologous expansion rapidly decreases the density in any layer ($\rho \propto t^{-3}$), which implies at late enough times the ejecta will reach low electron-densities and become inefficient at recombination.
-Secondly, for steep density gradients with velocity suggest a relatively consistent electron-densities in the receding line-forming region (these velocity regions inferred from the wavelength-range of the P~Cygni are indicated with the black and green ranges in Fig.~\ref{fig:Density_structure}).
+Secondly, for steep density gradients one infers relatively consistent electron-densities in the receding line-forming region (these velocity regions inferred from the wavelength-range of the P~Cygni are indicated with the black and green ranges in Fig.~\ref{fig:Density_structure}).
+The expectation from hydrodynamic simulations and lightcurve modeling of AT2017gfo, e.g.,~\cite{Villar2017}, is that the bulk of matter is ejected at lower velocities, so as the line-forming region recedes deeper into the ejecta the mass-density (and by extension $n_e$) should increase if solely considering this effect.
 For instance, $n_e(0.3c, 1.5\,d) \sim (2-6) \times \,n_e(0.19c, 4.4\,d)$ for $\alpha$ between $-3$ and $-5$.
-This relatively slow temporal decline in the line-forming-region's $n_e$ may be an important component behind the observed spectral features of AT2017gfo being remarkable consistent over such a large range of times and velocities \citep{Sneppen2024}.
-Higher order effects like compositional variations shifting the characteristic nuclei number or deposition rate can affect the typical ionisation state, but these are of comparatively less importance.
-The variations in nucleon-number, $A$, and the typical ionisation-state, $Z_{\mathrm{ion}}$, is at most a factor of a few, while the heating rate per nucleon is rather consistent over a broad range of compositions for the time-scales of interest.
+This relatively slow temporal decline in the line-forming-region's $n_e$ may be an important component behind the observed spectral features of AT2017gfo being remarkably consistent over such a large range of times and velocities \citep{Sneppen2024}.
+Higher order effects like variations in nucleon-number, $A$, and the typical ionization-state, $Z_{\mathrm{ion}}$, is at most a factor of a few, while the heating rate per nucleon is rather consistent over a broad range of compositions for the time-scales of interest.
+Based on the simple profiles in Fig A.1, we expect that the electron density at the photosphere around 1.5 days should be roughly $(4-10)\cdot10^{7} \,\mathrm{cm^{-3}}$, dropping to $\sim10^{7} \,\mathrm{cm^{-3}}$ by 4.4 days.
+These estimates are supported by additional quantitative arguments.
+First, the rapid recombination from 1.43-1.47 days that appears to be needed to explain the observed \sriii to \srii transition constrains the line-forming-region at this time and at these velocities ($v>0.3c$) to have an electron-density, $n_e\gtrsim10^8\,$cm$^{-3}$~\citep{Sneppen2024}.
+Specifically, this follows from the intuition that once the ejecta has entered the radiative regime where \srii is for the first time permitted (e.g., $T_{rad}\lesssim5000\,$K), the bottleneck timescale is the recombination timescale from \sriii, which is given by